vivarium-collective/vivarium-core/README.md

 * (**a**) A *Process*, shown as a rectangular flowchart symbol, is a modular model that contains parameters, an update function, and ports.
-* (**b**) A *Store*, shown as the flowchart symbol for a database, holds the state variables and schemas that determines how to handle updates.
+* (**b**) A *Store*, shown as the flowchart symbol for a database, holds the state variables and schemas that determine how to handle updates.
 * (**c**) *Composites* are bundles of Processes and Stores wired together by a bipartite network called a *Topology*, with Processes connecting to Stores through their ports.
 * (**d**) *Compartments* are Stores with inner Processes and sub-Stores -- like a folder with internal files.